DIPSAS/AnsibleCourse/docs/exercises/03-Roles.md

 ## Roles, variables and iterators

-1) Create a *role* for the windows update tasks from exercise 2 and change the playbook to use this role.
+1) Create a *role* for the windows update tasks from exercise 2 and change the playbook to use this role (remove the `tasks:` list and replace it with `roles:`)

 2) Create a new role called `IIS`.
 This role will install IIS features with the `win_feature` module.